 - Districts should maintain proper separation of responsibilities between recordkeeping and custodial functions.
 (Small districts unable to adequately separate responsibilities due to insufficient staff size should implement additional supervisory review at appropriate points in the process to help ensure effective internal control.) - 2.
-Districts should adequately safeguard supplies inventory.
-Supplies should be stored at a location where loss from fire, theft, temperature changes, humidity, or other elements is minimized. - 3.
-If perpetual inventory records are not maintained, districts should take a complete physical inventory annually. - 4.
-If perpetual inventory records are maintained, districts should take a complete physical inventory at least every three years, and periodically test count selected items. - 5.
-The total cost of all inventory items should include ancillary costs such as freight and taxes.
-Districts should maintain adequate documentation to support the valuation of inventory.
+Districts should physically safeguard supplies inventory.
+Districts should store supplies at a location(s) where loss from theft, fire, temperature changes, humidity, or other elements is minimized. - 3.
+Districts should adequately monitor supply levels to prevent overstocking, understocking, spoilage, or obsolescence. - 4.
+Districts should review supplies orders and requisitions periodically to help ensure that items and quantities ordered or requisitioned are reasonable and that the order or request was properly approved. - 5.
+Districts should establish dollar amount thresholds to identify when supplies stored for future use are significant enough to implement inventory controls and when supplies inventory should be reported in the financial statements. - 6.
+Districts should determine if they will monitor supplies inventory using a periodic inventory system, a perpetual inventory system, or a combination of both. - Districts that maintain perpetual inventory records should take a complete physical supplies inventory at least every 3 years and periodically test-count selected supplies to confirm inventory amounts. - 8.
+Districts that maintain periodic inventory records should take a complete physical supplies inventory at least annually. - 9.
+Districts should maintain cost documentation to support inventory valuations, including documentation of inventory costing methods used and flow assumptions (e.g., average cost, first-in, first-out, etc.).